dirac-institute/sorcha/docs/overview.rst

   :width: 800
   :alt: An overview of the inputs and outputs for Sorcha

-Sorcha by default uses its own ephemeris generator to propagate the orbits and translate them to on-sky location and rates.
+Sorcha by default uses its own ephemeris generator to propagate the orbits and translate them to on-sky locations and rates.
 Sorcha's ephemeris generator is powered by `ASSIST  <https://github.com/matthewholman/assist>`_, a software package for ephemeris-quality integrations of test particles, and the `REBOUND <https://rebound.readthedocs.io/en/latest/>`_ N-body integrator.
 If the user prefers to use a different generator, they have the ability to give Sorcha an ephemeris file to ingest instead.

 .. warning::